Barium enema

 Key points about barium enema

-• A barium enema is a test that highlights the lower part of your gastrointestinal system (your large bowel or colon) allowing it to be seen in an X-ray.
+• A barium enema is a test that highlights the lower part of your bowel so it can be seen in an X-ray.

-• It involves having a heavy white fluid (barium) inserted into your bowel through your rectum (bottom).
+• A heavy white liquid called barium is put into your bowel through your bottom.

-• It coats the inside of your bowel making it easier to see any problems on X-ray.
+• Barium coats the inside of your bowel making it easier to see any problems on the X-ray.

-• The barium is then passed out through your rectum, your body doesn't absorb it.
+• The barium is then passed out with your poo, your body doesn't absorb it.

 Hill farm Riwaka HN 950x690